-In Guatemala, non-commercial, private same sex sexual activity is legal but there are no laws protecting from discrimination or harassment.
-Guatemala city and Antigua are the two best places to find LGBTQ bars and parties.
+In Guatemala, non-commercial, private same-sex sexual activity is legal but there are no laws protecting it from discrimination or harassment.
+Guatemala City and Antigua are the two best places to find LGBTQ bars and parties.
 It is recommended to use discretion, especially in more rural areas.

 Tipping is expected in some areas such as restaurants.
 10% is common and is sometimes automatically added to the bill in tourist areas so it is recommended to check your bill before paying.
 Tipping is also common for hotel staff like doormen and housekeeping.
 Tour guides do not expect tips but it is appreciated.